Explore UAB

 Mission Statement

-UAB Libraries supports the University of Alabama at Birmingham’s teaching mission by providing information literacy instruction to a diverse community of learners through programmatically integrated, scaffolded, and engaging learning experiences in order to promote research skills and multiple literacies, and to allow learners the opportunities to become effective information consumers, scholars, researchers, leaders, and creators of the future.
+UAB Libraries supports the University of Alabama at Birmingham’s teaching mission by providing information literacy instruction to all learners through programmatically integrated, scaffolded, and engaging learning experiences in order to promote research skills and multiple literacies, and to allow learners the opportunities to become effective information consumers, scholars, researchers, leaders, and creators of the future.

 Expanded Information Literacy Mission Statement